Ares-Developers/Ares-docs/new/additionalarmortypesandverses.rst

 armor type but, at the same time, will not directly target a unit with that armor type).

+:tagdef:`[Warhead]Versus.magic.ForceFire=boolean`
-:[Warhead]Versus.magic.ForceFire= (boolean): Whether or not this warhead is allowed to be force-fired on the "magic" :type:`ArmorType`.
+  Whether or not this warhead is allowed to be force-fired on the :tag:`magic` :type:`ArmorType`.
+:tagdef:`[Warhead]Versus.steel.Retaliate=boolean`
-:[Warhead]Versus.steel.Retaliate= (boolean): Whether or not this warhead is allowed to be used in retaliation against the "steel" :type:`ArmorType`.
+  Whether or not this warhead is allowed to be used in retaliation against the :tag:`steel` :type:`ArmorType`.
+:tagdef:`[Warhead]Versus.clingfilm.PassiveAcquire=boolean`
-:[Warhead]Versus.clingfilm.PassiveAcquire= (boolean): Whether or not this warhead is allowed to be used to attack the "clingfilm" :type:`ArmorType` automatically.
+  Whether or not this warhead is allowed to be used to attack the :tag:`clingfilm` :type:`ArmorType` automatically.

-Note :tag:`Ares`' correct spelling of "acquire".
+Note :game:`Ares`' correct spelling of "acquire".

 .. index:: ArmorTypes; Warhead verses special behaviours can be decoupled from Verses (ForceFire/Retaliate/PassiveAcquire).